laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 We'll be using the second option.

-Create a new file called `button.sass`
+Create a new file in your component example folder called `button.sass`

 Add your default button styles using the [sass syntax documentation](https://sass-lang.com/documentation/style-rules).